GUI-Goblins/midterm-preps/midterm-prep-#1.md

 >
 > Pull request will need reviewer(s)
 4. Will you be using a PR review workflow?
 If so, consider:
-4a.
-How many people must review a PR?
+> 1. How many people must review a PR?
+>
-> We will need ONE reviewer for a pull request to staging branch and TWO reviewer for a pull request to main branch
+>We will need ONE reviewer for a pull request to staging branch and TWO reviewer for a pull request to main branch
-b.
-Who merges PRs?
+> 2. Who merges PRs?
+>
 > Someone else other than the one that created the PR
-c.
-How often will you merge?
+> 3. How often will you merge?
+>
 > When feature task(s) are updated or completed
-d.
-How will you communicate that it’s time to merge?
+> 4. How will you communicate that it’s time to merge?
+>
 > Via Discord or Slack

+## WORK PLAN
+1. How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
+> Trello Board - Work flow management and taskings.
+>
+> Stand-ups - Daily meeting to see where each team member is at and how we are feeling overall.
+2. What project management tool will be used?
+> Trello
+>
+> Discord (Voice/Screen Share Communication)
+>
+> Slack (Voice/Screen Share Communication)
+>
+> Invision - Wireframing and Application design